-Early on a Shabbat (Saturday) morning the kids and I took Daddy to work.
+Early on Shabbat morning the kids and I took daddy to work.
 Dressed in his desert combat uniform, hauling his packed up A-Bag, this was the final goodbye.
 Our children- Amariah 6 months, Anthony Jr 3 years, and Alexandria 5 years old, all thought it was another regular day.
 I am pretty sure I was just in complete shock.
-We did not spend much time at the unit where all the soldiers were saying their goodbyes, but I admit I drove around aimlessly for another few hours after I kissed him farewell.
-I kept watching where his airplane was, waiting for it to takeoff.
-I had to know when his actual presence was no longer on the military base.
+We did not spend much time at the unit where all the soldiers were saying their goodbyes, it was a very quick drop off and go.
+I admit, I drove around aimlessly for another few hours after our farewell.
+I kept watching where his airplane was, waiting for it to takeoff, I had to know when his actual presence was no longer on the military base.
 My heart sank when it lifted into the air, I was completely mortified.
 I took on this motherly type of despair over him having to leave to Iraq.
-I knew even in all of my ignorance that the ways we felt together, the type of father he was, and his bubbly personality and outlook on life would all change.
-I was not sure how it would necessarily manifest, or even that there was a guarantee of his return.
-But the fear of death was not even comparably as strong as the grief I felt over his impending loss of innocence.
-The fear of the unknown change about to commence was deep, heavy, and still with me today because the lingering effects are still being sorted out.
+I knew even in all of my ignorance that the ways we felt together, the type of father he was, his bubbly personality and outlook on life, would all change.
+I was not sure how it would necessarily manifest, or that he would return.
+But the fear of his possible death was not comparably as strong as the grief I felt over his impending loss of innocence.
+The unknown change about to commence was deep, heavy, and still with me today as the lingering effects are still being sorted out.
 I was at that moment, and still feel to some degree now, on my own.

 During the months of February through June of 2003, we carried on with Amariah as normal.
-I made fusses over wonderful activities we could all do together, Alexandria started officially home schooling with a structured curriculum as a Kindergartner, and we got our first family computer *gasp.* We had a great friends we did things with often whom to this day we all talk about fondly.
+I made fusses over wonderful activities we could all do together, Alexandria started officially home schooling with a structured curriculum as a Kindergartner, and we got our first family computer *gasp.* We had great friends we did things with often that we all still talk about fondly.
 When serious tornados came through Ft.
-Campbell, we slept over in their basement, we attended a NASCAR race, saw Opryland a couple of times, and journeyed to a baseball game in Nashville.
+Campbell, we slept over in their basement, we saw NASCAR together, visited Opryland, and journeyed to a baseball game in Nashville.
 Her kids treated mine like family, they taught them things like they were their older brothers and sisters.
 We all love them dearly.
-Bonding over a serious deployment is a powerful thing.
+Bonding over a serious deployment was a powerful thing.
 In between those moments I was glued to the media about the war.
-Every network had a reporter on site somewhere, and I thought somehow someone must be attached to my husband's truck.
-I never found one, and hearing all of the stories broadcasted was not proving to be a very good thing.
+Every network had a reporter attached to a unit somewhere, and I thought somehow one must be reporting from my husband's truck.
+I never found one, and hearing all of the stories broadcasted was not proving to be healthy.
 Today, a lot of veterans speak of email communication and phone calls between spouses, neither of which we had.
-It was the good ole send a letter in the mail deal for my husband and I. Personally, I think this is healthy, and I also think less media coverage is healthy.
+It was the good ole send a letter in the mail deal for my husband and I. Personally, I think this was better, and I also think less media coverage would have been reasonable.
 I continued caring for Amariah as I did my other two children during this time... but come April and May I was beginning to ask questions.
 Why isn't she as mobile as my other two children were?
 Why hasn't she learned to roll over yet?
 She sleeps a lot,... is everything ok?
 And the doctors began looking harder and started ordering developmental assesments.
 My husband was fighting a war, pushing through Baghdad and Mosul, and I was about to be given news I never, ever, wanted to hear in my lifetime,...

 "Oh my gosh..
 I just got the chance to read this.
 I got goosebumps!!!
 Please keep going with the story! "